ijayhub/game-day-notifications-aws/README.md

 This project uses an event-driven architecture built with AWS services like Lambda, event bridge and SNS.
 It processes updates in real time, making the system scalable, reliable, and efficient.
+In simple term it ensures sports fans stay updated with real-time game scores, schedules, and results by subscriping.
+Subscribers/Users receive instant alerts via SMS or email.

 ### Overview